 This article will detail the 3 steps needed to create an S-Docs Connected App to use with S-Sign e-signatures.
+Note that these steps can also be found in the S-Sign Installation & Configuration articles for Lightning and Classic.

 From the setup menu, type "Certificate" into the Quick Find bar, then click Certificate and Key Management in the dropdown menu.
 Click Create Self-Signed Certificate.